 The Hypocrisy of Australia Day

 Australia Day is a great idea.
 We’re a country that loves a party, a music countdown, onions caramelised in beer and thinking about all the great things that this land has to offer.
-Collectively there’s an enormous amount to be happy about, so it’s hardly a shock that the majority of Australians show a keenness to go with the flow and celebrate the positives whilst ignoring the negatives of our past.
+Collectively there’s an enormous amount to be happy about, so it’s hardly a shock that the majority of Australians show a keenness to go with the flow and celebrate the positives, whilst ignoring the negatives of our past.
 A focus on the ANZAC legend, the Snowy hydro scheme, Bradman and Fred Hollows, Bega cheese, cochlear implants, Stevie Wright, Mary Gilmore, convicts and Ned Kelly.
-The list is endless but it does have its limits, which is precisely what’s wrong with the story we tell ourselves.
+The list is almost endless but it does have its limits, which is precisely what’s wrong with the story we tell ourselves.

-Since inception Australia Day has been about paying tribute to an Australia that doesn’t exist.
+Since its inception, Australia Day has been about paying tribute to an Australia that doesn’t exist.
 It’s a giant exercise in self inflation, designed to engorge the nation, celebrating the achievements of white Australians and occasionally paying lip service to the rest of us.
 There is no “we” in this story.

 “It’s a national day of unity” states Malcolm Farr, writing for news.com.au.
 But it’s not.
 Let’s not kid ourselves.
 Simply stating something doesn’t make it so.
 Our national day of celebration has never been successfully rolled out in a way that invites or makes sense to everyone it’s supposed to be for, despite what our inaccurate history books, misinformed teachers and balding brekky hosts will tell us.
 It isn’t inclusive of the land’s First Peoples’, nor does it provide meaningful room for diversity of any kind.
 It isn’t what it should be, or deserves to be.
-Australia Day is the angel on the tree, a decoration sitting atop a complex narrative which the majority of us have failed to understand or properly engage with.
+Australia Day is the angel on the tree, a pretty decoration sitting atop a complex narrative which the majority of us have so far failed to understand or properly engage with.

 Australians are a smart bunch, but we aren’t particularly interested in facts, unless they are served up as an assortment of hero building exercises and warm, fuzzy feel-good stories regurgitated by a media who won’t give Aboriginal people an opportunity to speak for ourselves.
 That is unless we fall in-line with the majority view – hello Jacinta Price, or can serve as the villain in a story – hello Anthony Mundine.